-(3) Including, directly or indirectly, the amount of any kickback in the contract price charged by a prime Contractor to the United States or in the contract price charged by a subcontractor to a prime Contractor or higher tier subcontractor.
+(b) 41 U.S.C. chapter 87, Kickbacks, prohibits any person fromprice charged by a prime Contractor to the United States or in the contract price charged by a subcontractor to a prime Contractor or higher tier subcontractor.

+- (1) Providing or attempting to provide or offering to provide any kickback; - (2) Soliciting, accepting, or attempting to accept any kickback; or - (3) Including, directly or indirectly, the amount of any kickback in the contract
-(1) The Contractor shall have in place and follow reasonable procedures designed to prevent and detect possible violations described in paragraph (b) of this clause in its own operations and direct business relationships.

-(2) When the Contractor has reasonable grounds to believe that a violation described in paragraph (b) of this clause may have occurred, the Contractor shall promptly report in writing the possible violation.
-Such reports shall be made to the inspector general of the contracting agency, the head of the contracting agency if the agency does not have an inspector general, or the Attorney General.

-(3) The Contractor shall cooperate fully with any Federal agency investigating a possible violation described in paragraph (b) of this clause.

-(4) The Contracting Officer may

-(i) offset the amount of the kickback against any monies owed by the United States under the prime contract and/or

-(ii) direct that the Prime Contractor withhold, from sums owed a subcontractor under the prime contract, the amount of any kickback.
+- (1) The Contractor shall have in place and follow reasonable procedures designed to prevent and detect possible violations described in paragraph (b) of this clause in its own operations and direct business relationships. - (2) When the Contractor has reasonable grounds to believe that a violation described in paragraph (b) of this clause may have occurred, the Contractor shall promptly report in writing the possible violation.
+Such reports shall be made to the inspector general of the contracting agency, the head of the contracting agency if the agency does not have an inspector general, or the Attorney General. - (3) The Contractor shall cooperate fully with any Federal agency investigating apossible violation described in paragraph (b) of this clause. - (4) The Contracting Officer may - (i) offset the amount of the kickback against any monies owed by the United States under the prime contract and/or - (ii) direct that the Prime Contractor withhold, from sums owed a subcontractor under the prime contract, the amount of any kickback.
 The Contracting Officer may order the monies withheld under subdivision (c)(4)(ii) of this clause be paid over to the Government unless the Government has already offset those monies under subdivision (c)(4)(i) of this clause.
-In either case, the Prime Contractor shall notify the Contracting Officer when the monies are withheld.

-(5) The Contractor agrees to incorporate the substance of this clause, including this subparagraph (c)(5) but excepting subparagraph (c)(1), in all subcontracts under this contract which exceed \$150,000.
+In either case, the Prime Contractor shall notify the Contracting Officer when the monies are withheld. - (5) The Contractor agrees to incorporate the substance of this clause, including this subparagraph (c)(5) but excepting subparagraph (c)(1), in all subcontracts under this contract which exceed \$150,000.